Sholem Asch

+Asch's work has been translated into English, Hebrew, French, German, Russian and other languages.

+In recent years, his hometown of Kutno, Poland has hosted the Sholem Asch Festival to honor him.

 Life and work

+Early Life and Upbringing

-Asch was born Szalom Asz in Kutno, Congress Poland, to Moszek Asz (1825, Gąbin – 1905, Kutno), a cattle-dealer and innkeeper, and Frajda Malka, née Widawska (born 1850, Łęczyca).
-Frajda was Moszek's second wife; his first wife Rude Shmit died in 1873, leaving him with either six or seven children (the exact number is unknown).
-Sholem was the fourth of the ten children that Moszek and Frajda Malka had together.
-Moszek would spend all week on the road and return home every Friday in time for the Sabbath.
-He was known to be a very charitable man who would dispense money to the poor.
+Asch was born Szalom Asz in 1880 in Kutno, Congress Poland, to Moyshe Gombiner Asch (Moszek Asz in Polish, b.1825, Gąbin – d.1905, Kutno), a business man, who was both a livestock trader and innkeeper, and Frajda Malka, née Widawska, also known as Malka (born 1850, Łęczyca).
+He grew up in a Hasidic family.

+Moyshe's first wife Rude Shmit died in 1873, leaving him seven children.
+He remarried, to Frajda Malka.

+Sholem was the fourth of the ten children that Moszek (Moyshe) and Frajda Malka had together.
+Moyshe had 17 children total.
+Asch's father Moszek spent all week on the road and returned home every Friday in time for the Sabbath.
+He was known as a very charitable man who would dispense money to the poor.
-Upbringing

-Born into a Hasidic family, Sholem Asch received a traditional Jewish education.
-Considered the designated scholar of his siblings, his parents dreamed of him becoming a rabbi and sent him to the town's best religious school (or cheder), where the wealthy families sent their children.
-There, he spent most of his childhood studying the Talmud, and would later study the Bible and the Haggadah on his own time.
-Asch grew up in a majority Jewish town, so he grew up believing Jews were the majority in the rest of the world as well.
-In Kutno, Jews and gentiles mostly got along, barring some tension around religious holidays.
-He had to sneak through a majority gentile area to get to a lake where he loved to swim, where he was once cornered by boys wielding sticks and dogs, who demanded he admit to killing "Christ"–which Asch did not, at the time, know to be a name for Jesus–or they would rip his coat.
+Asch grew up in Kutno, then a majority Jewish town, in which Jews constituted over 70% of the population in the 19th century.
+It was a diverse community that included Zionists, Bundists, and Hasidic Jews from various sects, and was known as a center of Torah study.
+Growing up, Asch thought Jews were the majority in the rest of the world as well.

+In Kutno, Jews and gentiles mostly got along, barring some tension.
+As a child, Sholem had to sneak through a majority gentile area to get to a lake where he loved to swim, where he was once cornered by boys wielding sticks and dogs.
+These boys demanded he admit to killing "Christ" or they would rip his coat.
+Asch did not, at the time, know this to be a name for Jesus.
 He admitted to killing Christ out of fear, but they beat him and tore his coat anyway.
-Asch never lost his fear of dogs from that incident.
+Throughout his life, Asch remained fearful of dogs from that incident.